 The project’s first work, the Renaissance Peace Angel, was created in 1997 from bronze with the plaque created from decommissioned nuclear and gun metal.
 In 2001 it was moved to New York’s Ground Zero, where it served as a beacon of hope for the workers labouring in the grey, acrid haze of the World Trade Center ruins.

 In the following days, weeks and months, many workers etched personal inscriptions into the angel’s nuclear stainless steel base.
 The Peace Angel became such an important symbol of peace and unity to the Ground Zero community.
 Today it is part of the permanent collection in New York City’s National September 11 Memorial and Museum.

-Together Evola and Sims Metal Management have repurposed more than 10,000 weapons from objects of destruction to objects of peace.
+Together Evola and Sims Metals have repurposed more than 10,000 weapons from objects of destruction to objects of peace.

 Evola continued, “We can engage the media and ask people to give up their weapons for the project.
 And it doesn’t matter what kind of weapon it is.
 Weapons are a symbol of the way human beings are destroying one another.
 We must remind each other of our inherent greatness.”

 In San Francisco another project is in progress focusing on the needles which have helped fuel the local heroin and opioid epidemic.

 Future large-scale works will be installed in New York, Los Angeles and the Silicon Valley.
 The angels are, in their own way spreading their wings as they will depict both male and female figures, and a kinetic globe.